 Admissions at ACUTE Center for Eating Disorders

-The ACUTE Center for Eating Disorders specializes in providing medical care to patients too medically compromised for traditional inpatient or residential eating disorder programs.
-Before scheduling an admission, each patient's case is considered on an individual basis, taking both the medical and psychiatric history into account.
-We carefully consider all these factors to ensure that ACUTE is the right fit.
+The ACUTE Center for Eating Disorders specializes in providing medical care to patients who are too medically compromised for traditional inpatient or residential eating disorder programs.
+Before scheduling an admission, each patient's case is considered on an individual basis, taking both the medical and psychiatric history into account to ensure that ACUTE is the right fit.

-Typically, ACUTE treats both males and females, 17 and older, who:
+Typically, ACUTE treats patients of all genders, ages 17 and older, who:

-- Suffer from life-threatening medical complications including electrolyte imbalance, severe dehydration, edema (fluid overload), gastrointestinal complications, bradycardia, SMA syndrome, organ failure, previous bouts of refeeding syndrome, etc.
+- Suffer from life-threatening medical complications including, but not limited to: electrolyte imbalance, severe dehydration, edema (fluid overload), gastrointestinal complications, bradycardia, SMA syndrome, organ failure, previous bouts of refeeding syndrome, etc.

-- Need assistance to safely and comfortably “detox” from severe substance, laxative or diuretic abuse
+- Need assistance to safely and comfortably “detox” from severe substance, alcohol, laxative, or diuretic abuse

 - Are too critically ill or severely low weight to enter a traditional inpatient or residential treatment program